CRISPRlab/CRISPRdisco/README.md

 To run the program in a docker container (recommended):

+ 0. See first "Installation" option (below)
  1. Replace `disco` in the examples below with `./disco.sh`
- 1. run from the base directory and give paths below below that location (relative or full).
+ 2. Run from the base directory and give paths below below that location (relative or full).

 To run the program, minimum input is: